Integrated Variational Fourier Features for Fast Spatial Modelling with Gaussian Processes: Integrated Fourier Features

 We must have that $\varepsilon \to 0$ as $M \to \infty $ to make the midpoint approximation exact, yet we must have $M\varepsilon \to \infty $ to ensure the features cover all frequencies.
-By optimising the trade-off, we get the stated bound with $D=1$; by making appropriate adjustments for higher dimensions, we get the more general stated result.
+By optimising the trade-off, we get the stated bound.

-To complete the proof, for $t$ we can immediately apply \cref{eqn:burtlimit}.
-But for $\hat{t}$, we adapt the result of \cref{eqn:burtlimit} to show $\mathbb{E}_y[|\Lcal - \mathfrak{F}|/N] \leq \hat{t}/N\sigma^2$ for sufficiently large $M$.
+To complete the proof, for $t$ we could immediately apply \cref{eqn:burtlimit}.
+But for $\hat{t}$, we adapt the result of \cref{eqn:burtlimit} to show $\mathbb{E}_y[|\Lcal - \mathfrak{F}|/N] \leq \hat{t}/N\sigma^2$ for sufficiently large $M$, using \cref{lemma:cov} (assumptiona A3, A4).
 By applying Markov's inequality, we complete the proof.\end{proof} \begin{remark} The case of subgaussian spectral densities (such as for the squared exponential covariance function) is $q \to \infty $, which yields $M \in O(\sqrt{N})$.
-Note that this is due to the $O(M\varepsilon^3)$ which arise due to approximating the spectral density as constant.
+Note that this is due to the $O(M\varepsilon^3)$ terms which arise due to approximating the spectral density as constant.
 Intuitively, it appears that if there were no numerical approximation, the cost would be dominated by the amount of spectrum in the tails, such that convergence for subgaussian tails would be possible with $M \in O(\log N)$ for sufficiently small $\varepsilon$, as with inducing points or eigenfunctions with the squared exponential covariance function \cite{burt2019}. \end{remark} Though this demonstrates that the features are suitable for learning, we may wish to use the same features in making predictions.
 We no longer can use the bound in the process KL, but we show that the posterior predictive marginals converge with comparable or better rate than the objective for any choice of variational distribution. \begin{theorem} For the optimised $\mu_u, \Sigma_u$ (to maximise $\mathfrak{F}$), let the posterior predictive at any test point $x_*$ using the exact features $u$ have mean and variance $\mu, \Sigma$, and with the approximate features $\hat{u}$ have mean and variance $\hat{\mu}, \hat{\Sigma}$.
-Then,
+Then, under assumptions A3 and A4,